 I used this principal when I was a scientist in order to test the stability of diagnostic devices at elevated humidity.
 Pharmaceutical companies use this to test the stability of drugs to high humidity.
 Museums often use this principal to control the humidity in exhibits (sealed glass cases).

 You can find tables of different salt solutions and the humidity they produce at different temperatures in The Merck Index and in the CRC Handbook of Chemistry and Physics.
 You won’t have these on your bookshelf but your public library might have them in their reference section.
 Or you can find an online table here.

 What is a saturated salt solution?
 It is a solution of the salt named in the table where there is so much salt present that it some of the salt remains undissolved.
 You should see crystals or undissolved salt at the bottom of the solution.

 If you want to use this principal to calibrate a hygrometer you will need an airtight container large enough to hold the hygrometer.
 The container needs to be clear so you can read the humidity while the instrument is sealed inside.
-You also need to be able to have the saturated salt solution in the container without having your hygrometer in the solution I think you can see why I didn’t recommend this method.
+You also need to be able to have the saturated salt solution in the container without having your hygrometer in the solution ((Hint: One way to create a sealed container where you can see the hygrometer display without soaking the hygrometer is to put the hygrometer in a large Ziploc bag with a jar containing the salt solution.))
+I think you can see why I didn’t recommend this method.

 The trick is to find useful salt solutions for calibrating the hygrometer.
 If you look at this table we can find the following solutions and the humidity and temperature produced.